Library Match

 End propositional.

 It was relatively easy to implement modus ponens, because we do not lose information by clearing every implication that we use.
-If we want to implement a similarly-complete procedure for quantifier instantiation, we need a way to ensure that a particular proposition is not already included among our hypotheses.
+If we want to implement a similarly complete procedure for quantifier instantiation, we need a way to ensure that a particular proposition is not already included among our hypotheses.
 To do that effectively, we first need to learn a bit more about the semantics of match.

 It is tempting to assume that match works like it does in ML.
 In fact, there are a few critical differences in its behavior.
 One is that we may include arbitrary expressions in patterns, instead of being restricted to variables and constructors.
 Another is that the same variable may appear multiple times, inducing an implicit equality constraint.

-There is a related pair of two other differences that are much more important than the others. match has a backtracking semantics for failure.
+There is a related pair of two other differences that are much more important than the others.
+The match construct has a backtracking semantics for failure.
 In ML, pattern matching works by finding the first pattern to match and then executing its body.
 If the body raises an exception, then the overall match raises the same exception.
 In Coq, failures in case bodies instead trigger continued search through the list of cases.

 For instance, this (unnecessarily verbose) proof script works: